DDQXZcp/PolyU_2020_sem2/EIE3105/notes&revision.md

 We will leave the while loop only when the reset is completed

 We will leave the while loop only when the calibration is completed

+We start the conversion and the conversion will be continuous after that by executing the highlighted statement

+We will leave the while loop if it is ready to get the reading from the potentiometer

+If it is the end of the conversion, the function returns SET (not RESET) and we leave the while loop because the statement inside the while loop is false

+To set the ADC reading as the pulse width of the PWM

+Any questions about ADC?

+Move to DMA

+DMA = Direct Memory Access

+For example, you get the reading is 1.5V

+The range of your ADC is from 0 to 3V

+Then you have the digital value 000001000000

+You set this value to the pulse width of the PWM

+Then you change the duty cycle of the PWM.

+So you can recognize it through the brightness of the LED

+it is because the brightness of the LED is directly proportional to the % of duty cycle

+For example, it takes 1 second to finish one task.
+Then now the transfer rate is not 1 task/sec

+If there are 10 devices, then the transfer rate is 0.1 task/second for the original device

+We make use of DMA but not CPU so that peripherals and computer memory can communicate with each other very well

+### We do not need CPU to support the communication between peripherals and computer memory